 I wonder how many of us use shared mailboxes to funnel work?
-How well does a shared mailbox, on its own, work.
-Do all team members do their fair share of the work answering messages from the shared mailbox or does social loafing run rampant?
+How well does a shared mailbox, on its own, work?Do all team members do their fair share of the work answering messages from the shared mailbox or does social loafing run rampant?

 Maybe it is time to consider monitoring email in shared mailboxes.
 After all, receiving and responding to email can require a lot of effort.
 We all know how it is.
 We receive lots of email everyday and we don’t get to read all of it but we hope to get back to it.
 In business we may find that we probably get more email than we do in our personal lives.
 We get emails from vendors, wannabe vendors, co-workers, project teams, bosses, customers, etc. It seems if a person exists then we are getting email from them.
-So we make shared mailboxes so we can spread the dread of checking the mailbox amongst more teammates or employees and inevitably this thing becomes a work process… a work process that is hard to keep track of.
+So we make shared mailboxes to spread the dread of checking the mailbox among more teammates or employees and inevitably this thing becomes a work process… a work process that is hard to keep track of.
 Who on the team is doing what with these messages and how many things are they doing?

 This workshop includes: